ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 A financial asset or financial liability is initially measured at fair value plus, for an item not at fair value through profit or loss ('FVTPL'), transaction costs that are directly attributable to its acquisition or issue.
 Transaction costs of financial assets carried at FVTPL are expensed in profit or loss.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000063_260425c8eec02d77dfe38e26919d891310141fbe42bad7c5f9920e55be2adcf7.png)
+**Description**: The image contains text that reads "NOTES TO THE FINANCIAL STATEMENTS" in a serif typeface and a muted purple color, with "FINANCIAL STATEMENTS" appearing below "NOTES TO THE".

 Year ended 31 December 2022